 Cats are a lot like people; as they age their cognitive function declines.
-Cats, like people, are also prone to being bored, which can lead to overeating and behavior issues.
-Cats have an innate drive to hunt for prey, pounce on things, and stealthily stalk anything that peaks their curiosity.
+Cats are also prone to being bored, which can lead to overeating and behavior issues.
+Cats have an innate drive to hunt for prey, pounce on things, and stealthily stalk anything that piques their curiosity.
 They also are subject to ‘use it or lose it’ when it comes to cognitive function.
 Feline Cognitive Dysfunction (FCD) is a very sad situation.
-FCD symptoms mimic other troubling behaviors like behavior problems, disorientation, crying and pacing, getting lost in places they normally wouldn’t, being scared and experiencing insomnia.
-They’ll also experience confusion and perhaps distance themselves from someone they used to be very affectionate with.
-There’s no cure for FCD, but regular cognitive and physical exercise goes a long way toward preventing decline in you kitty’s intellect.
+FCD symptoms mimic other troubling behaviors like behavioral problems, disorientation, crying, pacing, getting lost in places they normally wouldn’t, being scared, and experiencing insomnia.
+They’ll also experience confusion and, perhaps, distance themselves from someone they used to be very affectionate with.
+There’s no cure for FCD, but regular cognitive and physical exercise goes a long way toward preventing the decline in your kitty’s intellect.

 Your cat wants to be challenged and to be played with on a physical and mental level.
-Combine activities that stimulate their paws, claws, eyes, ears and cute cat nose, and of course their brain.
+Combine activities that stimulate their paws, claws, eyes, ears, cute cat nose, and, of course, their brain.
 You can schedule a few minutes with them several times a day to make it convenient and exciting.